Greece's Tsipras asserts control over party with congress vote

 Greek Finance Minister Euclid Tsakalotos is due to hold his first meeting with senior representatives of the country's creditors, including the IMF, in Athens on Friday.

-Germany, Greece's biggest creditor, has insisted on IMF participation in any further aid program.
+Germany, Greece's biggest creditor, has insisted on IMF participation in any further aid programme.

 DAMAGED RELATIONSHIP